A student guide

 You can complain in person, by phone, in writing or by email via our complaints form.
 It is easier for us to resolve complaints if you make them quickly and directly to the service concerned so please talk to a member of our staff within the department you are complaining about, as an alternative you may speak to student services staff about your complaint.
 Then they can try to resolve any problems on the spot.
 The informal stage can often result in a speedy resolution without the need for a formal stage.
 For example, in the case of a complaint about your programme of study, this would involve speaking to the module tutor, programme leader and/or other staff directly involved with the module or programme.
 All students are encouraged to use this informal route.

 All complainants should also read the UHI Unreasonable Complainants Policy.

-For more information, please see our Complaints Handling Procedure document or our document.
+For more information, please see our Complaints Guide for Students.